spockbots/city/docs-source/source/edu/lessons.rst

     colorsensors.write(port=[2,3,4])

-Now we can use it in a program as follows to print rpeatedly the values from all sensors every half second
+Now we can use it in a program as follows to print repeatedly the values from all sensors every half second

 ::